Mexico's most-wanted: A guide to the drug cartels

 Ismael "El Mayo" Zambada, an elusive veteran who ran the Sinaloa cartel alongside Guzmán, is one of the Mexican government's primary objectives.

 Aged 69, Zambada is nearing retirement but is said to retain strong influence behind the scenes.
-Mexico offers a 30 million peso (£1.2m) reward for information leading to his capture.
+Mexico offers a 30m peso (£1.2m) reward for information leading to his capture.

 Ruben Oseguera, alias "El Mencho", the head of the Jalisco New Generation cartel, is another of Mexico's most wanted kingpins.
-A former police officer and avocado vendor, he is the subject of a two million peso (£82,000) bounty.
+A former police officer and avocado vendor, he is the subject of a 2m peso (£82,000) state bounty.

-Rafael Caro Quintero, the founder of the now-defunct Guadalajara cartel, is the DEA's most wanted fugitive.
+Rafael Caro Quintero, the founder of the now-defunct Guadalajara cartel, is the US Drug Enforcement Administration's most wanted fugitive.

 Convicted of the abduction, torture and murder of DEA agent Enrique Camarena in 1985, he served 28 years of a 40-year sentence in Mexico before being released after a court ruled he should have been tried in a state rather than a federal court.

-The US state department offers rewards of up to $5m (£3.8m) for information on Caro Quintero, Zambada or Oseguera.
+The US state department offers rewards of up to $20m (£14m) for information on Caro Quintero, and up to $5m each for Zambada or Oseguera.

 What happened to Mexico's other major players?